lanl/singularity-eos/doc/sphinx/src/contributing.rst

     #.
 Restrict the scope of data to the smallest possible.

     #.
 Use the preprocessor sparingly.
-(The same applies for
-       non-trivial template metaprogramming.)

     #.
 Limit pointer use to a single dereference.
 Avoid pointers of
        pointers when possible.